jonchretien/rust-for-js-devs/primitive-types/README.md

     // destructure tuple
     let (name, records) = musician;
     println!("{} has {} records in his collection", name, records);
-    // questlove is 49 years old
-}
+    // questlove has 170000 records in his collection }
 ```